 Are They Healthy?

-Plant-based and vegan don't automatically translate to healthy.
+No, plant-based and vegan don't automatically translate to healthy.
 The onion itself is very healthy food.
 It contains lots of fiber, prebiotic fiber, and numerous essential nutrients.
 Onions also help detoxify the body and boost your overall wellness.

 Unfortunately, almost all of this is lost when the onion rings are deep-fried.